Selectra-Dev/selectra-standards/programming/LARAVEL.md

 # Blade

-- Use translation directive everywhere, even if there is no translation for that sentence yet
+- **MUST** use translation directive everywhere, even if there is no translation for that sentence yet or application is not shipped internationally

     ```blade
     @lang('Lipsum ipsum dolor sit amet')